 If the encroaching plant is a tree, before taking action, make sure that it is not protected by Heritage Tree or similar status– you could be committing a misdemeanor by trimming branches or roots without a permit.

-In the case of bamboo, preventing the spread may require creating a root barrier, preferably on the bamboo owner’s side of the property line.
-If the bamboo-owning neighbor is not willing to build this barrier, a nuisance case in small claims court may be required to force them to take action.
+If the encroaching plant is an aggressive, invasive plant, such as bamboo, blackberry, or morning glory, preventing it from entering another yard may require a root barrier, preferably on the plant owner’s side of the property line.
+If the neighbor is not willing to build this barrier, a nuisance case in small claims court may be required to force them to take action.
 (The barrier, which must be waterproof, may itself cause a nuisance if it diverts water drainage onto a neighbor’s property, so anyone installing one should consult an experienced contractor.)

 With tall plants such as bamboo, another issue may come into play.
 If the plants are close enough together to form a barrier, and run along the property line, they might be considered a fence.
 In Wilson v.
 Handley, 97 Cal.
 App.
 4th 1301 (2002), an appeals court ruled that “[a] row of trees planted along or near the property line between adjoining parcels to separate or mark the boundary between the parcels is a ‘structure in the nature of a fence’” and can be regulated as such.